Cottagecore Aesthetic: Subculture On A Student Budget

 2. The Hidden Life of Trees: What They Feel, How They Communicate: Discoveries from a Secret World

 If you’re after something non-fiction and scientific, In The Hidden Life of Trees, written by Peter Wohlleben, shares his deep love of woods and forests and explains the amazing processes of life, death, and regeneration he has observed in the woodland and the amazing scientific processes behind the wonders of which we are blissfully unaware.
-As we know, cottagecore is very-nature driven, and it’d be super inspiring to learn mor about the wonders of the woods and forest.
+As we know, cottagecore is very nature-driven, and it’d be super inspiring to learn more about the wonders of the woods and forest.

 Get an Amazon student discount.